PrithviChandra/Loan_Sanction_Amount_Predictor/README.md

 Future Scope:
 - Data can be improved to enhance representation especially for feature like gender etc
 - Data quality can be enhanced
-- The Flask app ca integrate a database to store user provided data for R&D
+- The Flask app can integrate a database to store user provided data for R&D
 - Trained and tested using gradient boost regressor, random forest regressor, neural network, linear regressor with and without Principal Component Analysis.
 The best performance was rendered by random forest regressor